astropy/ccdproc/docs/ccdproc/ccddata.rst

 Getting data in
 +++++++++++++++

-The tools in `ccdproc` accept only `~ccdproc.CCDData` objects, a subclass of `~astropy.nddata.NDData`.
+The tools in `ccdproc` accept only `~astropy.nddata.CCDData` objects, a subclass of `~astropy.nddata.NDData`.

-Creating a `~ccdproc.ccddata.CCDData` object from any array-like data is easy:
+Creating a `~astropy.nddata.CCDData` object from any array-like data is easy:

     >>> import numpy as np
     >>> import ccdproc